kristianmandrup/typescript-ast-processor/Readme.md

 #### Replacer

 A `Replacer` (as in `TypeWiz`) can be used to replace code in a source file directly in response to the instrumentation.

+In the near future we will include support for direct AST modification, using the typescript AST instrumentation/mutation API "under the hood".

 ## Tool integration